 The initial Review is part of the overall investigation or the report.

-The Initial Review consists primarily of a discussion between the charged student and the Assistant Vice President, Student Life, or designee, in an effort to resolve the matter.
+The Initial Review consists primarily of a discussion between the charged student and the Associate Vice President, Student Life, or designee, in an effort to resolve the matter.

 The Initial Review is not audio taped or recorded.

-If the Charged Student chooses to accept responsibility, or fails to attend the Initial Review, the Assistant Vice President, Student Life, or designee, may assess such sanctions as are deemed appropriate.
+If the Charged Student chooses to accept responsibility, or fails to attend the Initial Review, the Associate Vice President, Student Life, or designee, may assess such sanctions as are deemed appropriate.

 The outcome and any sanctions imposed in cases where the Responding Student accepts responsibility or fails to attend the Initial Review will be communicated in correspondence via email to the Responding Student within seven (7) business days of the determination.